The fascinating story of America’s love of vitamins—and how it affects our health

 There’s no question that Americans are fascinated by vitamins and nutrition – we think that vitamins are always good for us, and that the more we can get, the better.
 But how much about vitamins do we really know?
 And how might the answer to that question affect the way we eat?

 When it comes to vitamins, it turns out that the experts themselves are surprisingly short on answers.
-Yes, we need vitamins; without them, we would die.
-Yet despite a century of scientific research (the word “vitamin” was coined only in 1912), there is little agreement around even the simplest of questions, whether it’s exactly how much of each vitamin we each require or what these thirteen dietary chemicals actually do.
+Yes, we need the thirteen dietary chemicals known as vitamins; without them, we would die.
+Yet despite a century of scientific research (the word “vitamin” was coined only in 1911), there is little agreement around even the simplest of questions, whether it’s exactly how much of each vitamin we each require or what these chemicals actually do.

 The one thing that experts do agree upon is that the best way to get our nutrients is in the foods that naturally contain them, which have countless dietary chemicals beyond vitamins (think phytochemicals, or antioxidants, or omega-3s) that may be beneficial.
 But thanks to our love of processed foods and dietary supplements, this is exactly what most of us are not doing.
 Instead, we allow marketers to use the addition of synthetic vitamins to blind us to what else in food we might be missing, leading us to accept as healthy products that we might and should otherwise reject.

 Vitamania reveals the surprising story of how we became so obsessed with vitamins, and what this obsession is doing to our health.
-In so doing, it both demolishes many of our society’s most cherished myths about nutrition and challenges us to reevaluate our own beliefs.
+In so doing, it demolishes many of our society’s most cherished myths about nutrition and challenges us to reevaluate our own beliefs.
+And lest that sound too heavy, it also includes poison squads, irradiated sheep grease, and caffeinated meat.

 Praise for Vitamania: